-Erhard was vehemently against Hitler's war and his government and despite the dangers involved he didn't make this a secret.
+Erhard was vehemently against Hitler's war and his government, and despite the dangers involved, he didn't make this a secret.
 He served in a medical unit during the first great war, and he witnessed first-hand war's ravages.

 Every moment was reborn in overwhelming detail.
 The rusty color of dried blood that stained his worn-out instruments, the feeling of dirt showering on him when the artillery exploded into the earth above their heads.
-What he remembered most though was the look on the face of the young soldiers he was forced to operate on without anesthetic.
-He could see each wide-eyed boy trembling on the gurney while he went to work cutting into them like a butcher in the hope he could save them.
+What he remembered most, though, was the look on the face of the young soldiers he was forced to operate on without anesthetic.
+He could see each wide-eyed boy trembling on the gurney while he went to work, cutting into them like a butcher in the hope he could save them.

-He witnessed of the aerial bombing raids carried out almost nightly against his country.
+He witnessed the aerial bombing raids carried out almost nightly against his country.
 He saw dust-covered people silently digging through the rubble to find the tattered remains of children buried in the heap.
 He saw broken human beings scurrying among the rubble living in constant fear o the air rides sirens screaming their warning.
-So he volunteered in the hospital when he could always vowing he would flee should he ever be ordered to the front lines.
+So he volunteered in the hospital when he could always vowing to flee should he ever be ordered to the front lines.

 The war came and went, and Germany lay in ruins.
 The invaders settled all across the fatherland and took what they want.
 Erhard didn't leave his home much anymore.
 He thought it safer to stay out from the view of the occupiers.

 His wife had passed just before the war, so most of his time was spent in solitude.
 He kept his phonograph constantly spinning to drown out the silence, and when he needed to converse, he decided to try reaching out to God.
 He looked for signs of God's responses to him everywhere he could.
 It could be anything.
 The flickering of a candles flame, the low howl of the wind, or even the gathering of clouds.
 To Erhard, all of these things could be God's voice.